Wagatha Christie: Costs

 Vardy faced estimated legal costs of approximately £3 million.
 At a subsequent hearing, Mrs. Justice Steyn ordered Vardy to pay 90% of Rooney's costs, with the first instalment assessed at £800,000, to be paid by mid-November 2022.
 The full amount was expected to be approximately £1,500,000.
 Vardy's legal costs were estimated to be similar, meaning the libel case may have cost her more than £3 million in total.

 A specialist costs judge Senior Costs Judge Andrew Gordon-Saker began the assessment of the case costs in May 2024.
 The costs claimed by Rooney total £1,833,906.89.
 In a three day preliminary hearing the Judge found that Rooney's lawyers had not committed misconduct by filing a budget which had lower costs than were now being claimed.
 At the end of the costs hearing Vardy was ordered to pay a further £100,000 on account of costs to Rooney.
-Mr Justice Kavanagh of the High Court judged against Vardy on appeal in 2025.
+Mr Justice Cavanagh of the High Court judged against Vardy on appeal in 2025.